 No matter what you do, your baby just keeps crying and crying, and you don’t know what to do.
-As a pediatric resident physician at Arnold Palmer Hospital and a mother with my own personal experience, I can relate very well to this stressful and overwhelming situation.
-We expect babies to cry and show some fussiness, but around five to 25 percent of newborns cry a whole lot more than others, which can be very challenging for us parents to handle.
+As a pediatrician at Orlando Health Arnold Palmer Hospital for Children and a mother with my own personal experience, I can relate to this stressful and overwhelming situation.
+We expect babies to cry and show some fussiness, but around 5 percent to 25 percent of newborns cry a whole lot more than others, which can be very challenging for us parents to handle.

 - Intense crying that starts when a baby is about three weeks old (crying usually occurs late in the day, although it can occur anytime)

 - Crying lasts for more than three hours a day

 - Occurs more than three days a week

 - Persists for more than three weeks in a row

 Crying typically peaks at six to eight weeks of age and subsides by the time the infant is three to four months old.
 Physical causes (such as trauma, infection, gastrointestinal or central nervous system disorders) account for less than 5 percent of infants presenting with excessive crying, but a definitive cause of infantile colic is still unknown.
 For the majority of infants, this excessive crying may be a result of the child being unusually sensitive to stimulation and unable to self-soothe.
 As the infant matures and learns to soothe himself during these times of intense stimulation, the crying will resolve (often around three to four months old but potentially up to six months of age.)

 How Can I Get Through the Tough Times?